max-kammerer/orion-viewer/README.md

     Native libs are checked out into `nativeLibs/djvu` and `nativeLibs/mupdf` folders.

  * specify path to android-sdk in `local.properties` (use `local.properties.sample` as example).

- * By default sources for native libs are included to build.
-  If you have any freezes with IDE you can exclude them via `orion.excludeNativeLibsSources` flag in local.properties.

  To build Android apk files run: